 Simply put, a foreign qualification is a registration required for businesses that were formed outside of the state they operate in.
 Don’t let the word “foreign” confuse you, as it does not mean a business that was incorporated in another country, but rather one that was originally registered in another state.

 A foreign qualification allows a business to operate in multiple states, not just its formation state.
-It’s also commonly referred to as a foreign registration, and sometimes you’ll even hear the term “foreign LLC” to refer to these businesses.
+It’s also commonly referred to as a foreign registration, and sometimes you’ll even hear the term “foreign LLC” or “foreign corporation” to refer to these businesses.

 When Do I Need a Foreign Qualification?